miniwg/TAK-PKI/README.md

 ## Issue
 OpenSSL v3 blocks the use of pkcs12 key which use RC2-40-CBC encryption.
 These versions of the TAK server PKI scripts remove test which alway results in the creation of pkcs12 keys with RC2-40-CBC encryption.

+This is particularly an issue with recent versions of Ubuntu Server which now includes OpenSSL v3

 These are temporary substitutes until the original TAK server scripts are updated

 ## Installation